 S.B.
-No. 1380 introduces a new subchapter to Chapter 4201 of the Texas Insurance Code, focusing on preauthorization requirements for participating physicians and providers delivering specific health care services.
+No. 1380 introduces a new subchapter to the Texas Insurance Code that establishes preauthorization requirements for participating physicians and providers offering specific health care services.
 The bill defines key terms such as "health care services," "intervention-necessary care," "physician," "preauthorization," and "provider."
-It establishes that the subchapter applies to health benefit plans offered by health maintenance organizations and certain insurer plans, while explicitly excluding the child health plan program, state Medicaid program, and other specified arrangements.
+It specifies that the new regulations apply to health benefit plans offered by health maintenance organizations and certain insurer plans, while explicitly excluding programs like the child health plan and state Medicaid.

-The bill prohibits health maintenance organizations and insurers from requiring preauthorization for various health care services, including emergency care, intervention-necessary care, outpatient mental health treatment, and preventive services with favorable recommendations from the U.S. Preventive Services Task Force.
-It also outlines the conditions under which payment cannot be denied or reduced for services not requiring preauthorization and mandates that insurers provide written notice to physicians or providers regarding preauthorization requirements.
+The bill prohibits health maintenance organizations and insurers from requiring preauthorization for various health care services, including emergency care, intervention-necessary care, outpatient mental health treatment, and preventive services recommended by the U.S. Preventive Services Task Force.
+It also outlines the conditions under which payment may not be denied or reduced for services that do not require preauthorization.
 The provisions of this subchapter will take effect for requests made under health benefit plans delivered or renewed on or after January 1, 2026, with the overall act becoming effective on September 1, 2025.

 Senate Committee Report: ()